-If you’re a married person who has not experienced infidelity within your own relationship (and that’s great to hear), chances are, you have a family member or friend who has.
-The unfortunate reality is that reportedly half of all marriages will experience an affair—whether it’s physical or emotional—during the course of it.
+If you’re a married person who has not experienced infidelity within your own relationship (and that’s great to hear), chances are, you have a family member or friend who has fallen prey to infidelity in marriage or is struggling in pursuit of surviving infidelity.

 That’s why it’s so important to make the daily choice to make your husband or wife a top priority, to treat them as your best friend and to not ignore them when they share with you that they are unhappy, unsure or dissatisfied with something that’s going on within the relationship.

 1. Decide that you want to fight for your marriage

 When you and your spouse promised to love one another until death parts you on your wedding day, it was a public declaration that no matter what, there’s a desire to maintain a powerful commitment and connection.

 2. Watch who you talk to and how much you say

 That’s why it’s absolutely imperative that you are selective in who you talk to.
 Go to individuals who are trustworthy, who will support you and your marriage.
-Seek out individuals who have proven that they are able to offer truly sound advice.
+Seek out individuals who have proven that they are able to offer truly sound advice on surviving infidelity.

 3. See a marriage counselor

 Ask anyone who’s been through an affair before about how to help your marriage survive infidelity and one of the things that they’re probably going to tell you is you should see a marriage counselor.